SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 - When you run the query without referring to `_index`, for example `error | count`, only Partition B and Partition C will be considered for the query, as Partition A is excluded from the default scope.
 - When you run a query referring to an index term, for example `_index="Partition A"`, only Partition A will be considered for the query.
 - Similarly, when you refer to multiple index terms, for example `_index="Partition A" OR _index="Partition B"`, only Partition A and Partition B will be considered for the query.
-- However, when you run the query, for example `_index="Partition A" OR error`, all of the partitions (Partition A, Partition B, and Partition C) will be considered for the query, because the error keyword might be present in Partition B or C as well.
+- However, when you run the query, for example `_index="Partition A" OR error`, all of the partitions (Partition A, Partition B, and Partition C) will be considered for the query.
+This is because the error keyword might be present in Partition B or C as well.
 So in cases like this, we need to scan all three of them.

 ## How are preview queries charged?